Sunday, May 29, 2011

 Stolen Child by Marsha Forchuk Skrypuch

 Twelve year old Nadia Kravchuk arrives in Canada in 1950, confused and afraid.
 She is travelling with the only person she knows, Marusia who calls herself her mother.
 They have spent the past 5 years in a D.P.
 (Displaced Persons) camp in Austria.
-Once they arrive in Canada, Marusia and Nadia travel by train from Halifax, NS to Brantford, ON where they are met by Marusia's husband, Ivan.
+Once they arrive in Canada, Marusia and Nadia travel by train from Halifax, Nova Scotia to Brantford, Ontario where they are met by Marusia's husband, Ivan.
 Ivan has purchased land and is building a house for them so they can start a new life together.

 For Nadia, it is all so overwhelming.
 Nadia remembers almost nothing about her past.
 As she settles into life in Brantford and becomes accustomed to living in a city without bombed-out buildings, Nadia begins experiencing troubling nightmares and flashbacks.
 These fragmented memories are often triggered by familiar sensations such as smells, tastes and even visual reminders.

 Skrypuch has written a touching novel about a very unusual and not well-known aspect of Nazi Germany - the Lebensborn program.
-Meaning Fount of Life, the Lebensborn program initially focused on having German people produce Aryan children but was eventually expanded to include the poaching of blond blue-eyed children from other ethnic groups, especially Poland and the Ukraine.
-It is estimated that at least 250,000 children from these two countries alone were stolen.
+Meaning "Fount of Life", the Lebensborn program initially focused on having German people produce Aryan children but was eventually expanded to include the poaching - kidnapping of blond, blue-eyed children from other ethnic groups, especially Poland and Ukraine.
+It is estimated that at least two hundred fifty thousand children from these two countries alone were stolen.
 These children underwent a rigorous physical assessment and if they passed they were placed with German families to be raised as Germans.

 Marsha Forchuk Skrypuch is an exceptional children's author.
 Based out of Brantford Ontario, she has written numerous historical fiction books focusing on situations involving people marginalized by society as well those relating to the Ukraine.